On Lyapunov exponents properties of special Anosov endomorphisms on $\mathbb{T}^d$: Preliminaries

-Every diffeomorphism of the torus ${\T}^d$ induces an automorphism of the fundamental group and there exists a unique linear diffeomorphism $f_{\ast}$ which induces the same automorphism on $\pi_1({\T}^d)$.
-The diffeomorphism $f_{\ast}$ is called the linearization of $f$.
-Below we have a well-known result.
+Another important tool we will need is linearization.
+Every endomorphism $f$ of the torus ${\T}^d$ induces an automorphism of the fundamental group and there exists a unique linear endomorphism $f_{\ast}$ which induces the same automorphism on $\pi_1({\T}^d)$.
+The endomorphism $f_{\ast}$ is called the linearization of $f$.
+When $f$ is partially hyperbolic its linearization is also partially hyperbolic.
+Similary as in \cite{H}, below we have results that comes from the fact that $f$ and its linearization are homotopic and by Proposition \ref{Prop-Mane}, in the universal cover $\R^d$, its are diffeomorfisms.